FlowForwarding/warp/docs/en/warp_overview.md

 ```scala
 protected def handleRequest(e: ServiceRequest): Future[Any]
 ```
-which should be overriden in successors in order to handle requests to a service which this Module provides.
-It is supposed that Servise declares service it provides in overriden method ```started```.
+which should be overridden in successors in order to handle requests to a service which this Module provides.
+It is supposed that Service declares service it provides in overridden method ```started```.

 As an example of service implementation, consider
 - [RestApiService], a template for all Rest-Api services